Tax Consulting Services - International

-- Puerto Rico’s Act 20 and 22, benefits for businesses and individuals respectively, can provide enormous tax savings and depending on your facts could be available even if you plan to be present in PR for less than 183 days.
+- Puerto Rico’s Act 60 – Chapters 2 and 3, benefits for individuals and businesses respectively, can provide enormous tax savings and depending on your facts could be available even if you plan to be present in PR for less than 183 days.

 For Individuals and Families

 - Maximize foreign tax credits as an individual;

 - Foreign Bank and Financial Accounts (“FBAR”); and

 - Foreign Investment in Real Property Tax Act (“FIRPTA”).

 - Foreign trust global tax implications and estate tax planning; and

 - Tax planning and controlled foreign corporations (“CFCs”), Subpart F;